Support while waiting for benefit payments

 Apply for help with the rent

-If you’re facing hardship and need some help with paying your rent or Council Tax, you may be able to apply for a short-term Discretionary Housing Payment from your council.
+If you’re facing hardship and need some help with paying your rent or Council Tax, you might be able to apply for a short-term Discretionary Housing Payment from your council.

 - Find your local council on the GOV.UK website.